ljw1004/vbspec/vb/expressions.md

 Otherwise, overload resolution is applied to the methods to pick the most applicable method for the given argument list(s).
 If the most applicable method is a function, then the result of the invocation expression is classified as a value typed as the return type of the function.
 If the most applicable method is a subroutine, then the result is classified as void.
 If the most applicable method is a partial method that has no body, then the invocation expression is ignored and the result is classified as void.

 For an early-bound invocation expression, the arguments are evaluated in the order in which the corresponding parameters are declared in the target method.
-For a late-bound member access expression, they are evaluated in the order in which they appear in the member access expression: see Section 11.3, Late-Bound Expressions.
+For a late-bound member access expression, they are evaluated in the order in which they appear in the member access expression: see Section [Late-Bound Expressions](expressions.md#late-bound-expressions).

 ```antlr
 InvocationExpression